 And one of the really nice advantages is your ability to export what you see not only via PDF but to Open Office, Word, the latest versions of Excel and PowerPoint, and other platforms.
 You can access exporting options by hovering over the document icon with the right-facing arrow, shown below.

-Schedule & Email Jaspersoft Reports to Anyone
+Schedule and Email Jaspersoft Reports to Anyone

 Now to schedule this stock report and send it out to the world in your preferred format, navigate back to the Reports > View Lists page, right-click on KPIs by Project Type, and select “Schedule.”